AdobeDocs/experience-manager-65.de-DE/help/forms/using/admin-help/review-usage-rights-pdf-file.md

 ---
-title: Verwendungsrechte einer PDF-Datei überprüfen
+title: Überprüfen der Verwendungsrechte einer PDF-Datei
 seo-title: Review the usage rights of a PDF file
 description: Erfahren Sie, wie Sie die Verwendungsrechte einer PDF-Datei überprüfen.
 seo-description: Learn how to review the usage rights of a PDF file.